Temporary National Representation: Political currents

-Stojan Protić led the government at the time of establishment of the Temporary National Representation.
+A sitting of the Temporary National Representation at Stari dvor, Belgrade.

 There were four principal currents in the PNP regarding the constitution.
 The DS wanted centralised government.
 The NRS also advocated centralisation but, unlike the DS, thought that Serbs, Croats, and Slovenes should be allowed to continue to develop their national and cultural identities separately.
 Approaches of the DS and the NRS to the centralised government system differed.
 Namely, the DS, specifically Pribićević, advocated a higher level of centralisation where ethnic and regional diversity were to be suppressed.
 Pribićević's views on the system of government were endorsed by Regent Alexander.
 One interpretation of the NRS's position was given by Protić in his proposal for the country's new constitution.
 That proposal envisaged a level of self-government for historical regions, preservation of the region's specific identities and their representation in the national assembly.
 The Republican Party advocated a decentralised republic, while the Slovene People's Party (SLS), Croatian Peoples' Peasant Party (HPSS), Croatian Union (HZ) and Montenegrin federalists advocated a federation (union of self-governing states) or a confederation (union of sovereign states).

 The DS and the NRS came into conflict by summer of 1919.
 While continuing to oppose federalist ideas, the NRS aimed to strengthen its position in the PNP through alliances with the HZ and the SLS – the strongest Croatian and Slovene political parties in 1918 – by moderating its views of centralisation and accusing the DS of extremist views.

 The conflict led to the collapse of the Protić government and appointment of Davidović as prime minister.
 Davidović formed a 126-seat minority government with the Social Democratic Party led by Vitomir Korać.
 Davidović imposed a two-month recess on the PNP while lobbying to expand parliamentary support.
 In September 1919, the DS proposed that Regent Alexander dissolve the PNP and call an election, but the regent declined and the government resigned.

 Davidović's cabinet was replaced by another minority government.
 It was led by Protić and the NRS in the Parliamentary Union coalition with the HZ and the SLS.
 The coalition began reversing repressive measures previously introduced against the HPSS and drafted a compromise proposed constitution.
 It quickly collapsed, unable to secure majority support in the PNP.
 The lack of support resulted from rumours spread by the DS claiming that the Croatian Committee and foreign powers were colluding against the country, and a wave of strikes led by the communists.

 Regent Alexander then appointed Milenko Radomar Vesnić (NRS) as prime minister, tasking him with forming a government with the DS.
 The NRS brought its position on centralisation closer to the DS, while the DS compromised on issues of land reform.
 The Vesnić cabinet proposed and the PNP passed the regulation on election of the Constitutional Assembly.
 The legislation restricted the Constitutional Assembly deliberations to two years and implicitly gave the king (or the regent) the right to dissolve the Assembly.